vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 ### Sound Familiar?

 And so they sit, in silence, in devotion to the Conch, until another miracle falls from the sky.
-Perhaps, if they ask it again and again, it will give them the answer to their problem.
+Perhaps, if they ask the Conch again and again, it will give them the answer to their problem.
 Perhaps, a new version of the Conch will do better than the old one.

 Whenever you have a question, don't think, just ask the Conch[^2].